Toad and Hen watch as costumed ticks approach the door

 What states do you serve?

-Vermont, New Hampshire, Maine, Massachusetts, and New York.
+Vermont, New Hampshire, Maine, Massachusetts, New York, and Connecticut.
+We're rolling out state by state as our clinicians are credentialed in each.
 We're expanding to additional states soon.

 Can I use my HSA or FSA?

-Tickortreat is a medical service provided by licensed physicians, which generally qualifies for HSA and FSA spending.
+Tickortreat is a medical service provided by licensed clinicians, which generally qualifies for HSA and FSA spending.
 Confirm with your plan administrator.